Argorant

 Then add the commercial layer: seat cost, credit burn, export caps, API/MCP availability, contract friction, renewal risk, and whether the workflow replaces another tool.
 The winner is the platform that produces the most usable contacts for the least operational friction.

-When each product should win
+When each product fits best

 Evaluation checklist